End-to-end cyber security services provided by unrivaled experts.Cyber Risk

-Pierson Clair is an Associate Managing Director in the Cyber Risk practice of Kroll, a division of Duff & Phelps, based in the Los Angeles office.
-Pierson brings an uncommon perspective to cyber security challenges from his years as a leading digital forensic examiner, technical security consultant, researcher, and educator.
-He has conducted extensive academic research at the forefront of cyber security, most currently on changes of investigative significance in Mac and mobile device hardware and software.
+Pierson Clair is an associate managing director in Kroll’s Cyber Risk practice, based in the Los Angeles office.
+Pierson brings an uncommon perspective to cyber risk challenges from his years as a leading digital forensic examiner, technical security consultant, researcher, and educator.
+He has conducted extensive academic research at the forefront of cyber risk, most currently on changes of investigative significance in Mac and mobile device hardware and software.
 Prior to this emphasis, he focused on the dynamics within the complex framework of protecting critical national infrastructure as well as intelligence, espionage, and terrorism.
 In addition to working on analytical projects with members of the Intelligence Community and the U.S. Department of Homeland Security, Pierson has provided sophisticated digital forensic services for a wide range of private sector clients and law enforcement agencies.

 Prior to joining Kroll, Pierson was with Maryman & Associates, where he was a senior forensic examiner specializing in Apple and Linux desktop and server environments; mobile devices including iOS and Android; virtualized environments; and network forensic and security investigations.
 He has assisted clients that range from major corporations with large network breaches to small businesses with unique software and infrastructure, to federal, state, and local law enforcement and government agencies.
 His casework has included investigations on such matters as employee malfeasance, intellectual property theft, data loss, and network data breaches, including the loss of personally identifiable information and private health information.
 He is also well-versed in the privacy and notification implications of data leaks.
 Before joining Maryman, Pierson worked with the U.S. Intelligence Community in Virginia and Washington, D.C., on a joint analytical project with the U.S. Department of Homeland Security and the wider U.S. Intelligence Community.